42BV/quality-workshop-refactoring/README.md

   - Moved the 3 exceptions to the domain package

 ## Refactor step 2: delegation to repository
-When the AccountService uses the AccountRepository to find an Account for a AccountNumber, it has to check if the returned Account is not null.
+When the AccountService uses the AccountRepository to find an Account for an AccountNumber, it has to check if the returned Account is not null.
 Each time it does such a lookup!
 - Move the nullcheck into the repository.
   - AccountRepository.findByNumber(..) extended with null check.
   - Removed null check on Account from AccountService.transfer(..).